-The Dimond Improvement Association (DIA) is pleased to launch its Community Grants Program to encourage and support community-based projects that advance DIA’s mission “to make Oakland’s Dimond District a vibrant, safe, and beautiful place for everyone to live, work, shop, and play.”
-In this first grant cycle $6,500 will be awarded, with funding made possible by proceeds from Oaktoberfest in the Dimond, and DIA membership dues and donations.
+The Dimond Improvement Association is pleased to announce the 2022 cycle of its Community Grants Program.
+The program, originally launched in 2020, aims to encourage and support community-based projects that advance DIA’s mission “to make Oakland’s Dimond District a vibrant, safe, and beautiful place for everyone to live, work, shop, and play.”
+In this grant cycle, $6,000 will be awarded, with funding made possible by proceeds from Oaktoberfest in the Dimond, and DIA membership dues and donations.

-Oakland-based groups and individuals are eligible.
+Oakland-based individuals and groups are eligible.
 Groups must be not-for-profit, and may be incorporated or unincorporated.
 Examples: Community groups, neighborhood councils, school groups, faith-based groups, project-specific alliances.